 Tesla may become the next Apple or Google possibly within the next 5 years.

-As such, it may seem like a no-brainer to invest in Tesla’s stocks now while the company is still relatively small in market cap.
+As such, it may seem like a no-brainer to invest in Tesla’s stocks now while the company is still years away from being the next trillion-dollar company.

-However, there is a significant amount of risk associated with stocks, particularly Tesla’s stock.
+However, there is a significant risk associated with Tesla’s stocks.

 In this article, we are going to list out and discuss several risk factors associated with investing in Tesla’s stocks.